4neesh/Kafka-Tutorial/README.md

-# Kafka Spring Boot Application
+# Kafka Spring Boot Application with EOS Support

-This is a basic Spring Boot application that demonstrates producing and consuming messages with Apache Kafka.
-It includes REST endpoints to send plain text and JSON messages, and a consumer that logs the received data.
+This is a Spring Boot application that demonstrates producing and consuming messages with Apache Kafka, featuring Exactly Once Semantics (EOS) support.
+It includes REST endpoints to send plain text and JSON messages, and a consumer that logs the received data, ensuring that messages are processed exactly once.

 ## Prerequisites